- Overview-Tax Program

 Capstone Community Action can assist Vermonters with filing their Federal and State income tax returns.
-We can serve taxpayers who had income in 2017 of up to $54,000.
+We serve taxpayers who had income in 2017 of up to $54,000.
 We also assist those who only need to file a Vermont Renter's Rebate or Homestead Declaration.

 Want to prepare and file your own taxes?
-Go to: www.myfreetaxes.com No charge for those earning $64,000 or less; there may be a nominal fee for those who earn more.
+Go to: www.myfreetaxes.com No charge for those earning $64,000 or less; there may be a nominal fee for state filing for those who earn more.

 Volunteer Income Tax Assistance (VITA)

 Capstone has been preparing tax returns for lower income central Vermonters for nearly 25 years.
 Dedicated staff and volunteer tax preparers will help you electronically or traditionally file your federal and state taxes and ensure that you receive your Earned Income Credit, Child Tax Credit and any other credits for which you qualify.
 The VITA program is supported by the Internal Revenue Service and Capstone Community Action.

 For more information, email email@example.com or call our VITA tax info line at 802-477-5148.

 Please note that if you are married, filing jointly, you and your spouse must both sign your tax returns.
 All adult filers must show photo ID and have social security cards for everyone on their return.

 Contact Us at the Tax Preparation Program